 There are seven residential colleges on campus.
 Each college offers accommodation in a distinctive environment which varies from college to college, as do facilities and fees.
-A brief description of each college is given below, and further information may be obtained directly from the individual colleges, in addition to basic residence fees, most colloges make minor additional charges for such items as registration fees, caution money or power charges.
+A brief description of each college is given below, and further information may be obtained directly from the individual colleges.
+In addition to basic residence fees, most colleges make minor additional charges for such items as registration fees, caution money or power charges.
 Intending students should lodge applications before the end of October in the year prior to the one in which they seek admission.
-Most colleges require a personal interview as part of the application procedure.
+Most colleges require a personal interview as part of the application.

-Kensington Colleges
+The Kensington Colleges

-The Konsington Colleges comprise Basser College, Goldstein College, and Philip Baxter College.
+The Kensington Colleges comprise Basser College, Goldstein College and Philip Baxter College.
 They house 450 men and women students, as well as staff members.
 Fees are payable on a session basis.
-Apply in writing to the Master, PO Box 24, Kensington, NSW 2033.
+Apply in writing to the Master, Mr K. W. Bromham, PO Box 24, Kensington, NSW 2033.